DavidScicluna/react-calculator/README.md

 # Calculator Application

-Calculator is an application that allows the user to make calculations.
+Calculator is an application that allows the user to calculate non-scientific calculations and displays past calculations.
 Built with [React JS](https://reactjs.org).

 ## Features
   1. Add/Subtract/Multiply/Divide/Modulus